 I’ve been reluctant to blog about this, because I’m always wary of providing cheap publicity to quacks such as Walter L. Wagner.
 A number of my online penpals, however, have done tons of research to expose him as nothing but a lunatic.
 I suppose every link counts in cementing lead positions for appropriate posts in

 I picked up a couple of fun quizzes at my brother’s.
-It’s a bit misleading, actually.
-I inexplicably screwed up the villain from Men in Black, but I also blindly guessed Jack Nicholson’s character, and with only two female villains, I had a 50/50 chance of correctly guessing the first one and then a single
+Name That Movie Villain It’s a bit misleading, actually.
+I inexplicably screwed up the villain from Men in Black, but I also blindly guessed Jack Nicholson’s character, and with only two female villains, I had a 50/50 chance of correctly guessing the first one

 Something that we see in England considerably more often than in the States: People driving around in vintage cars.
 And I don’t mean “vintage” as in 1968 Corvette or something, no offense intended.
 I mean as in 1929 Bugatti.
 There are also people who drive around in racing cars – and even DIY cars –